Read This First

 Prompt 4: Provide your own assessment of the plausibility of these arguments, then assess their potential weaknesses.

-The section turns on Potential Weaknesses.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Potential Weaknesses in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Empirical Support from Neuroimaging